← All Articles

 Parkinson’s Law

-Work expands so as to fill the time available for its completion.
+Work expands to fill the time available for its completion.

 Principles